Hello and welcome to the podcast of the Lotus Eaters.

 They want to keep on denying it and keep on testing Trump and provoking Trump.

-And I looked at some of the stuff that Mike Shelby's been uh saying.
+And I looked at some of the stuff that Mike Shelby has been saying.

-I'm hoping to invite him for for real politics to have a chat with him.
+I'm hoping to invite him for a realpolitic to have a chat with him.

-It seems that over the No Kings protests, they managed to get around uh three million people mobilized, which is quite substantial.
+It seems that over the No Kings protests, they managed to get around 3 million people mobilized, which is quite substantial.

-That's quite sort of one percent of the American population or or or thereabouts, which is a very substantial number.
+Which is sort of 1% of the American population or thereabouts, which is a very substantial number.

-And um this this is getting to a point where they're cooperating with Mexican cartels to get weapons.
+And This is getting to a point where they're cooperating with Mexican cartels to get weapons.

-And so with Trump working on a couple of things, he's working on um doing a lot of redistricting in the middle of an election cycle.
+And so, with Trump working on a couple of things, he's working on doing a lot of redistricting in the middle of an election cycle.

-Uh part of it be by getting the Civil Rights Act out of redistricting so that race isn't a factor in drawing electoral districts for the House of Representatives.
+Part of it by getting the Civil Rights Act out of redistricting so that race isn't a factor in drawing electoral districts for the House of Representatives.

 That's incredible.